BFI London Film Festival: 1997–2011

-Adrian Wooton was appointed festival director and Sandra Hebron as festival programmer in 1997.
-The 2002 festival was held 6–21 November.
 Hebron became artistic director of the festival in 2003, replacing Wooton.
-The same year, the festival's name was changed to the BFI London Film Festival.
+The same year, the festival's sponsor was changed to The Times and became known as The Times BFI London Film Festival.

-The 2004 festival ran from 20 October to 4 November, opening with the UK premiere of Mike Leigh's Vera Drake and closed with David O. Russell's I Heart Huckabees.

-The 2005 festival was held from 19 October to 3 November and had 180 features, opening with Fernando Meirelles' The Constant Gardener and closing with the UK premiere of George Clooney's Good Night, and Good Luck.
-161 of the 180 screenings were sold out.

-The fiftieth edition of the festival opened with the European premiere of Kevin McDonald's The Last King of Scotland.
+The fiftieth edition of the festival opened 18 October 2006 with the European premiere of Kevin McDonald's The Last King of Scotland.
 It also featured the European premieres of Todd Field's Little Children and Anthony Minghella's Breaking and Entering.
-It closed with Babel.
+It closed on 2 November with Babel.

-The world premiere of Frost/Nixon on 15 October 2008 was the opening night gala of the 2008 festival and Danny Boyle's Slumdog Millionaire was the closing film.

 Previously a number of festival awards were presented at the Closing gala, but in 2009, with the aid of some funding from the UK Film Council, a stand-alone awards ceremony was introduced.
 The UK Film Council helped fund the festival for three years until it was abolished in 2011.